jcopperman/hotelcalifornia/README.md

 3. Then verify that the website has a valid SSL certificate

 - **EXPECTED RESULT:** The browser indicates the site is secure with a padlock and the url contains HTTPS
-- **ACTUAL RESULT:** The broswer indicates that the site is not secure and the url contains HTTP
+- **ACTUAL RESULT:** The browser indicates that the site is not secure and the url contains HTTP

 ## PART 2: Test Automation with .NET